 - I have submitted my application through antagning.se or universityadmissions.se

 - I have prepared my portfolio according to the guidelines provided.

 - I have included a Letter of intent with my portfolio.

 - I have uploaded my portfolio on drexel.lnu.se/portfolio and made sure that all my files are included, and that I have submitted a written description of my uploaded files.

 Do you have any Questions?

-If you have any questions regarding the portfolio or other questions about the programme don't hesitate to inquire by e-mail to the programme coordinator: email@example.com
+If you have any questions regarding the portfolio or other questions about the program don't hesitate to inquire by e-mail to the program coordinator: email@example.com

 About the School